 Mr Miller read Geography at Lancaster University with a year on exchange at the University of British Columbia in Vancouver, Canada.
 He then completed his Primary School PGCE at York St John College, York.

-Over the last fourteen years, Mr Miller has worked in both the state and independent sectors (co-ed and single sex) in the UK and internationally, including seven years at the British School of Tokyo, Japan.
-Mr Miller has also been awarded a Post Graduate Certificate in Applied Educational Leadership and Management from the University of London.
+Over the last twenty years, Mr Miller has worked in both the state and independent sectors (co-ed and single sex) in the UK and internationally, including seven years at the British School of Tokyo, Japan.
+Mr Miller has been awarded a Post Graduate Certificate in Applied Educational Leadership and Management from the University of London and recently completed his NPQH (National Professional Qualification for Headship) from University College London.

 Head Student Team 2023/24